Month: May 2007

 The Amish & alcohol When I was first learning about the Amish, I was kind of surprised to discover that some Amish people drink alcohol.
 As I met more and more Amish people, I kept running across examples of this.
 That’s not to say that alcohol is a big part of Amish society across-the-board.
 But neither is it completely absent from Amish culture, as outsiders…

-The caption accompanying this photo in an AP story on Amish and gas usage reads: “Using real horse power to get around, an Amish buggy makes its way through Middlefield, Ohio, unconcerned about the rising gas prices…” Actually, the Amish aren’t as oblivious to rising gas prices as we might think.
-While it’s true they don’t have to worry about filling up a gas-slurping SUV every…
+The caption accompanying the above photo in an AP story on Amish and gas usage reads: “Using real horse power to get around, an Amish buggy makes its way through Middlefield, Ohio, unconcerned about the rising gas prices…” Actually, the Amish aren’t as oblivious to rising gas prices as we might think.
+While it’s true they don’t have to worry about filling up a gas-slurping…

 |